semutKecil/any_field/README.md

 - AnyField is well suited for building picker UI that opens dialogs (date picker, selection dialogs, color pickers, etc.).
 Use the `onTap` callback to open your dialog and update the controller when the user selects a value.

-## Platform & layout notes (compensation parameters)

-InputDecoration layout (helper text, error text, floating label) differs between platforms, themes and Flutter versions.
-To get pixel-perfect alignment you can use the compensation parameters:

-- `herlperHeightCompensation` — adjust height when helper text is present (default ~20)
-- `errorHeightCompensation` — adjust height when error text is present (default ~20)
-- `floatingLabelHeightCompensation` — top offset when floating label is used (default 0)
-- `topCompensation` — additional top offset for the display area (default 0)
-- `leftCompensation` / `rightCompensation` — horizontal fine tuning to compensate for prefix/suffix and platform differences (default 0)

-These values are intentionally exposed because the exact visual metrics are not the same on every platform or theme.
-Test on your target devices and adjust the compensation values until the display area aligns correctly with your InputDecoration.

 ## API Reference

 ### AnyField